Why You Need to Rethink the Talking-Head Video: 4 Tips to Improve Engagement

 Here are two examples of talking-head videos Tendo produced and that follow the advice above.
 The first video explores enterprise security and was produced for Hewlett Packard Enterprise.
 The second discusses the power of identity and was produced for Marshall Strategy.

-In both videos you’ll notice lots of camera movement, different camera angles, and varying depth of field.
+While these are essentially videos of someone talking to the camera, in both videos you’ll notice lots of camera movement, different camera angles, and varying depth of field.
 In addition, we shot b-roll footage in locations that provide visual context for what’s being said.

 Taken together, these production techniques make for much more visually dynamic talking-head videos, which result in a more engaging experience for viewers.
 Remember: If you want a quality talking-head video, invest the time and resources to do it right.